-This handbook provides detailed information regarding the academic requirements and course content pertinent to all undergraduate programmes at the University.
-Its purpose is to inform the students of the guidelines and milestones relevant to successful completion of their degree programme, and is to be used in conjunction with the University's Academic Ordinances which describe policies and procedures for Undergraduate programmes.
+This Handbook provides detailed information regarding the academic requirements and course content pertaining to all Undergraduate programmes at the English and Foreign Languages University (EFLU).
+Its purpose is to inform the students of the guidelines and milestones relevant to successful completion of their degree programme, and is to be used in conjunction with the University's Academic Ordinances which describe policies and procedures for Undergarduate programmes.